 Major cities and tourist centres in Victoria are serviced by V/Line, which also runs a connecting bus service.
 For information on train journeys, fares and timetables within Victoria, visit the V/Line website.

 The Overland Passenger Train is a service operated by Journey Beyond Rail Expeditions and takes passengers on a day-long voyage between Melbourne and Adelaide, in South Australia.

 Connecting Sydney (NSW) and Melbourne by rail is the CountryLink XPT train service, taking around 10-11 hours.

 Generally less expensive than trains, buses are one of the best ways to see more of Melbourne and Victoria.
-Well equipped and with modern fleets, a number of bus lines operate throughout the state and offer a broader range of destinations and itineraries than the train network.
+A number of modern, well equipped bus lines operate throughout the state and offer a broader range of destinations and itineraries than the train network.

-Country and interstate buses pick-up and depart from the Melbourne Transit Centre at 58 Franklin Street, near the top of Swanston Street, and at Southern Cross Station.
+Country and interstate buses pick up and depart from Southern Cross Station.
 Daylight and overnight buses arrive each day from both Adelaide and Sydney and take between 11 and 12 hours.
-However, a slower more scenic journey can be experienced with smaller bus companies that ply the coastal routes.
+However, a slower, more scenic journey can be experienced with smaller bus companies utilising coastal routes.

 For more information about bus lines and their services, visit the websites below.